Crystal Structure Generation with Autoregressive Large Language Modeling: Results

 \subsubsection{Elpasolites}

-The elpasolites are quaternary compounds with the general formula \ce{ABC2X6}.
+Elpasolites are quaternary compounds with the general formula \ce{ABC2X6}.
 The A and C species are typically alkali metal cations in the +1 oxidation state, B is usually a transition metal cation in the +3 oxidation state, and X is a halogen anion.
 The elpasolites are often referred to as ``double perovskites'', since their structures are related to perovskites by the doubling of their unit cell dimensions, and the replacement of the $\mathrm{M}^{2+}$ cation with alternating $\mathrm{M}^{+}$ and $\mathrm{M}^{3+}$ cations.
 Elpasolites crystallize in the \textit{Fm$\bar{\mathit{3}}$m} space group, and are the most common quaternary crystal system reported in the Inorganic Crystal Structure Database (ICSD) \cite{zagorac2019recent}.
 We wondered if the CrystaLLM model could generate elpasolites not seen during training.

-We selected two elpasolites from the held-out test, that were not seen in training: the fluoride \ce{KRb2TiF6} and the iodide \ce{K2AgMoI6}.
-The model was able to generate the correct elpasolite structure when the cell composition and space group was provided (Figures \ref{fgr:generated-classes}d and \ref{fgr:generated-classes}e).
+We selected an elpasolite from the held-out test, that was not seen in training: the fluoride \ce{KRb2TiF6}.
+The model was able to generate the correct elpasolite structure when the cell composition and space group was provided (Figure \ref{fig:generated_structures}f).